My best travel tips for an awesome trip

 Tapas and drinks at a market in Madrid?
 Sign me up

-This is similar to the above post about hotel food.
-When you are traveling, try to eat the local food.
+Similar to the above section about hotel food, when you are traveling, try to eat the local food.
+Of all my travel tips, this might be the most important one.

-Do you really want to visit Tokyo and eat a hamburger everyday?
+Do you want to visit Tokyo and eat a hamburger every day?

-Another thing that is very important to realize is that the local food in your home country is different in the actual country.
-What I mean for example is that Thai food in California is completely different than Thai food in Thailand.
+Another important thing to realize is that the local food in your home country is different from the actual country.
+For example, Thai food in California is entirely different from Thai food in Thailand.
 Be adventurous and get out of your comfort zone.
 You will be surprised.

-With that said, you don’t have to eat Thai food everyday while you are in Thailand.
-Everytime I travel to Asia, I try to eat Mexican food one time.
-I have no idea why, but I just find it interesting.
+That said, you don’t have to eat Thai food every day in Thailand.
+Every time I travel to Asia, I try to eat Mexican food one time.
+I have no idea why, but I find it interesting.
 It may end up being horrible, but this is what makes traveling great.

 Use public transportation